scb-mchaines/santa-cruz-design-challenge/README.md

     - Adjust the vertical spacing to be less crowded
 4. Adjust the hero image width so that it scales correctly across device sizes.
 Eliminate any need for horizontal scrolling.
 5. It would be nice if customers knew the build kits' price.
 It's in the data structure returned from the API.
 Add it to display alongside each kit's title in the build select menu.
-6. **Additional Challenge:** Refactor the hero image into its own component that displays an image along with a call to action button (check out the Santa Cruz homepage for an idea what this would look like).
+6. Refactor the hero image into its own component that displays an image along with a call to action button (check out the Santa Cruz homepage for an idea what this would look like).
 The component should have an api like
     ```
     <HeroImage
         src={'// the image URL'}